A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

-The Car Hacking dataset is the most recent dataset released by HCRL and was used by these researchers to train and test two deep learning IDSs \cite{Seo_Song_Kim_2018, Song_Woo_Kim_2020}.
-The dataset includes \smalltilde500s of ambient driving data, and four different attacks.
+The Car Hacking dataset is the most recent dataset released by HCRL and \hr{ was originally used by these researchers to test GIDS} \cite{Seo_Song_Kim_2018}, \hr{a generative adversarial network on the AID sequence of the messages.} Subsequently it was used test another deep learning IDSs \cite{Song_Woo_Kim_2020}.
+The dataset includes \smalltilde500s of ambient driving data, and four different attacks from a Hyundai YF Sonata.